Hair Loss and Traditional Chinese Medicine

 Internal herbal medicine is often recommended to support the internal terrain but is not included in the session fee.

-A note on expectations
+A Note on Expectations

-If you’re curious to explore what your hair may be reflecting about your internal health (and whether a TCM-based approach might be supportive) you’re welcome to reach out to schedule a consultation.
+If you’re curious to explore what your hair may be reflecting about your internal health (and whether a TCM-based approach might be supportive), you’re welcome to reach out to schedule a consultation.

 In future posts, I’ll explore how Chinese medicine understands hair through the lens of Kidney and Liver health, hormonal cycles, and the modern science behind Chinese herb–derived exosomes.